otoolep/questdb.io/docs/intREST.md

 <td class="param"><code>atomicity</code> (optional, query)</td>
 <td>
 Available values are <code>strict</code> and <code>relaxed</code>.
 Default value is <code>relaxed</code>.
 When atomicity is <code>relaxed</code>
-data rows that cannot be appended to table are discared, thus allowing partial uploads.
-In <code>strict</code> mode upload fails as soon as any data error is encoutered and all previously appended rows are rolled back.
+data rows that cannot be appended to table are discarded, thus allowing partial uploads.
+In <code>strict</code> mode upload fails as soon as any data error is encountered and all previously appended rows are rolled back.
 There is additional server parameter <code>http.abort.broken.uploads</code>
 that governs if server will continue to receive all of the data to completion or close socket right away

 <p>
 When server is configured to obey HTTP protocol and receive incoming data even though it knows data is useless, it will be doing so with reduced amount of data processing.
-It will be parsing multipart data because it has to, but delimited file will not be parsed, speeding up the proccess.
+It will be parsing multipart data because it has to, but delimited file will not be parsed, speeding up the process.
 </p>

 <p>When <code>http.abort.broken.uploads</code> is set to <code>true</code> server will close socket as soon as it detects data error.
 This